 Instagram live videos can be up to an hour in length.
 And with recent updates, they can be posted to your Story where they are visible for 24-hours.
 Of course, this won’t let you post the video to your regular Instagram collection.
 It can only be shared to Stories once complete.
 However, it’s better than nothing, and you can always save it to your phone or desktop for later editing.

-If none of these methods sounds appealing to you, then you might just have to share on Facebook instead until Instagram gets with the program.
+If none of the methods listed above sound appealing to you, then you might just have to share on Facebook instead until Instagram gets with the program.
 Happy sharing!